Part of a successful EHS strategy depends on capturing the right metrics, and then knowing how to use those metrics to improve your EHS operations.

 Number of Incidents x 200,000 / total number of hours worked in a year

 The 200,000 is the benchmark established by OSHA because it represents the total number of hours 100 employees would log in 50 weeks based on a 40-hour work week.
+Two things to remember when totaling your annual work hours are:

 |TRIR showing a downward trend.|